arjunpredev/VibeComposer/README.md

 ## 🙏 Acknowledgments

+This project was inspired by **[TidalCycles](https://tidalcycles.org/)**, a live coding language for algorithmic music and pattern creation developed by [Alex McLean](https://github.com/yaxu).
+TidalCycles pioneered the live coding music paradigm and has been a major influence on music technology.

-This project would not be possible without **[Strudel](https://strudel.cc/)**, an incredible live coding environment for algorithmic music and pattern creation.
+This project would not be possible without **[Strudel](https://strudel.cc/)**, an incredible live coding environment for algorithmic music and pattern creation that brings TidalCycles to the web.
 Strudel is developed and maintained by [Felix Roos](https://github.com/felixroos) and the broader Strudel community.

 Strudel brings the joy of live coding to the web, making music creation accessible and fun.
-It's inspired by TidalCycles and built with modern web technologies.
 We're grateful for the amazing work the Strudel team has done to make creative music coding available to everyone.

 **Learn more about Strudel:**
 - 🌐 Website: [strudel.cc](https://strudel.cc/)